 In light of the COVID-19 pandemic, some states have required insurers to extend grace periods to policyholders who temporarily cannot afford to pay their premium.
 Other insurers are voluntarily giving policyholders greater flexibility with respect to premium payments.
 You should contact your insurance company to determine whether they have changed their policies with respect to premium payments in light of COVID-19.

-The answer depends on whether you are receiving advanced premium tax credits.
+In general, however, the answer depends on whether or not you are receiving advanced premium tax credits.
 For people receiving advanced premium tax credits, if a payment due date is missed, insurers must provide a 90-day grace period during which consumers can bring their premium payments up-to-date and avoid having their coverage terminated.
 However, the grace period only applies if an individual has paid at least one month’s premium.

 If, by the end of the 90-day grace period, the amount owed for all outstanding premium payments is not paid in full, the insurer can terminate coverage dating back to the end of the first month of non-payment.